iboyko21/frontend-application-design/chapter4/README.md

 point that reflects a Model-View pattern and anticipates a common layout and an interface to an external API.

-Create five new directories within the `src` directory as below.
+Create four new directories within the `src` directory as below.

 ```
 - react-todo
-   - package.json
+  ...
   +- src
      +- api
      +- layout
      +- models
-     +- ui-components
      +- views
-      - main.tsx
+      - main.jsx
       - TodoApp.jsx
 ```